mkeizers/git-exercise/git_cheat_sheet.md

 ## git add
 adds file(s) into the staging area.
 Any changes that are done to these files now do not affect the files in the staging area

-## git status
-checks how many and which files are in your staging area and which files are just in your local folder

 ## git restore
 discards changes of your file which were not added to the staging area already
 ###	--staged: removes files from your staging area - does not override the current version!